nishanthabimanyu/Surya-Siddhanta/README.md

 -   Astronomy enthusiasts and developers
 -   Digital preservation specialists

----

-## 📜 License

-This project is licensed under the **MIT License**.
-See the [LICENSE](LICENSE) file for details.
-Academic use is encouraged; please cite this project in any publications.

----

 > *"We stand on the shoulders of giants—both ancient and modern.
 This project bridges 1,500 years of astronomical knowledge through the power of computation."*